DreamMatterLabs/DreamMatterLabs.github.io/privacy.md

         <div class="post-content">
 	    <h2 class="post-heading">Overview</h2>

-	    <p>At Dream Matter Labs, your privacy is important to us and we will always try to treat you and your personal information with care and respect.
-Consequently, this Privacy Policy will carefully outline our practices regarding your personal information.
-We may update this from time to time based on operational, regulatory, or legal reasons.</p>
+	    <p>This privacy policy applies to the website of Dream Matter Labs (“we” / “us”) and will carefully outline our practices regarding your personal information.
+Do note that we may update this from time to time based on operational, regulatory, or legal reasons.</p>

 	    <h2 class="post-heading">Data Collection</h2>

-	    <p>When you visit the Dream Matter Labs website, we collect certain information about your device and browsing behavior.
-This may include your IP address, browser type, pages viewed, and the time spent on each page.
-This "Device Information" helps us understand how visitors use our site and is <b>only</b> used to improve our content.</p>
+	    <p>At Dream Matter Labs, we strictly use analytics cookies that allow us to track website traffic and improve our content.
+Specifically, these are cookies (i.e. small data files stored on your device) that collect general information about your device and how you interact with our website.

-	    <p>We collect this information using cookies which are small data files stored on your device.
-For more general information about cookies, visit <a class="post-link" href="http://www.allaboutcookies.org">www.allaboutcookies.org</a>.</p>
+            <p>This may include your IP address, browser type, pages viewed, and the time spent on each page.
+This "Device Information" helps us understand how visitors use our site and what content they find most interesting.</p>

-	    <p>Additionally, we use Google Analytics to help us understand how visitors interact with our website.
-Google Analytics collects information in a way that does not directly identify anyone and anonymizes IP addresses where possible.
+	    <p>In particular, we do this through Google Analytics, which collects information in a way that does not directly identify anyone and anonymizes IP addresses where possible.
 For more information on how Google collects and processes data, visit <a class="post-link" href="https://www.google.com/intl/en/policies/privacy/">Google’s Privacy & Terms</a>.</p>

-            <a class="btn btn-rounded w-100 overflow-hidden text-nowrap text-truncate" href="https://tools.google.com/dlpage/gaoptout">Click here to opt out</a>
+            <a class="btn btn-rounded w-100 overflow-hidden text-nowrap text-truncate" style="margin-bottom: 15px" href="https://tools.google.com/dlpage/gaoptout">Click here to opt out</a>

 	    <h2 class="post-heading">Contact Us</h2>